neo4j-contrib/neo4j-dwh-connector/README.md

 ```

-Example launch the a Spark Job that moves data from Snowflake to Neo4j:
+Example command to launch a Spark Job that moves data from Snowflake to Neo4j:

 ```bash